-This Management's Discussion and Analysis ("MD&A") of Prophecy Development Corp. and its subsidiaries ("Prophecy", or the "Company") was prepared by management as at May 12, 2016 and was reviewed, approved, and authorized for issue by the Company's Audit Committee.
-The following discussion of performance, financial condition and future prospects should be read in conjunction with the unaudited condensed interim consolidated financial statements of the Company and notes thereto for the three months ended March 31, 2016 prepared in accordance with International Financial Reporting Standards ("IFRS"), applicable to the preparation of interim financial statements, including International Accounting Standard ("IAS") 34 Interim Financial Reporting, as issued by the International Accounting Standards Board.
-This MD&A should be read also in conjunction with both the audited annual consolidated financial statements for the year ended December 31, 2015 (prepared in accordance with IFRS) ("Annual Financial Statements") and the related annual MD&A ("Annual MD&A") dated March 29, 2016, and the 2015 Annual Information Form ("AIF"), all of which are available under the Company's SEDAR profile at www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") of Prophecy Development Corp. and its subsidiaries ("Prophecy", or the "Company") was prepared by management as at August 12, 2016 and was reviewed, approved, and authorized for issue by the Company's Audit Committee.
+The following discussion of performance, financial condition and future prospects should be read in conjunction with the unaudited condensed interim consolidated financial statements of the Company and notes thereto for the three and six months ended June 30, 2016 prepared in accordance with International Financial Reporting Standards ("IFRS"), applicable to the preparation of interim financial statements, including International Accounting Standard ("IAS") 34 Interim Financial Reporting, as issued by the International Accounting Standards Board.
+This MD&A should be read also in conjunction with both the audited annual consolidated financial statements") and the related annual MD&A ("Annual MD&A") dated March 29, 2016, and the 2015 Annual Information Form ("AIF"), all of which are available under the Company's SEDAR profile at www.sedar.com.